code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-20-spring-batch-hello-world-example.md

 To read the person CSV file we use the [FlatFileItemReader](https://docs.spring.io/spring-batch/4.1.x/reference/html/readersAndWriters.html#flatFileItemReader){:target="_blank"}.
 This is a class that provides basic functionality to read and parse flat files.

 There is a `FlatFileItemReaderBuilder` builder implementation that allows us to create a `FlatFileItemReader`.
 We start by specifying that the result of reading each line in the file is a `Person` object.
-We then add a name for the reader and the specify the resource (in this case the <var>persons.csv</var> file) that needs to be read.
+We then add a name to the reader and the specify the resource (in this case the <var>persons.csv</var> file) that needs to be read.

 In order for the `FlatFileItemReader` to process our file, we need to specify some extra information.
 First, we define that the data in the file is delimited (defaults to comma as its delimiter).